 - Add a label (optional)

-- Add a highlighted image.
+- Add a featured image.

 - Enter and optimize SEO information depending on the extension you use.

-- Record the draft, publish
+- Save draft, publish

-There's nothing complicated about creating, publishing or using a Divi Project...
+There is nothing complicated about creating, publishing or using a Divi Project...

-- Insert a Portfolio module or a Filterable Portfolio Module.
+- Insert a Portfolio module or a Filterable Portfolio module.